-In a subsequent study, the same group tried to ameliorate the efficiency of the already established protocol using different small-molecules[44].
-In particular, the authors analyzed the effect of GSK-3 inhibitor XV (a highly potent inhibitor of GSK-3), dorsomorphin [a selective bone morphogenetic protein (BMP) inhibitor], PD98059 (a mitogen-activated protein inhibitor), 5-aza-20-deoxycytidine (an inhibitor of DNA methylation), and A-83-01 (a potent and selective TGF- pathway inhibitor).
-Overall, the differentiated cells expressed intestinal markers, drug transporters and metabolizing enzymes, such as CYP1A1/2, CYP2C9, CYP2C19, CYP2D6, CYP3A4/5, UGT and sulfotransferase.
-To analyze the intestinal differentiation of iPSCs after small molecules treatment, authors considered mRNA expression of sucrase-isomaltase and CYP3A4, which were both markedly increased, while those of intestinal stem cell markers decreased.
+In a subsequent study, the same group tried to ameliorate the efficiency of the already established protocol using different small molecules[44].
+In particular, the authors analyzed the effect of GSK-3 inhibitor XV (a highly potent inhibitor of GSK-3), dorsomorphin (a selective bone morphogenetic protein [BMP] inhibitor), PD98059 (a mitogen-activated protein inhibitor), 5-aza-20-deoxycytidine (an inhibitor of DNA methylation), and A-83-01 (a potent and selective transforming growth factor beta [TGF-] pathway inhibitor).
+Overall, the differentiated cells expressed intestinal markers, drug transporters and metabolizing enzymes, such as cytochrome P450 1A1/2 (CYP1A1/2), CYP2C9, CYP2C19, CYP2D6, CYP3A4/5, UDP-glucuronosyltransferase (UGT), and sulfotransferase.
+To analyze the intestinal differentiation of iPSCs after small molecule treatment, the authors considered mRNA expression of sucrase-isomaltase and CYP3A4, which were both markedly increased, while those of intestinal stem cell markers decreased.
 In particular, CYP3A4 mRNA expression level was mainly induced by the addition of 1,25-dihydroxyvitamin D3.
-Intestinal drug transporter PEPT1 was increased by PD98059, 5-aza-29- deoxycytidine and A-83-01 as well.
-With this work, authors created a model of enterocytes definitely more useful than primary cells given their poor viability, short life span, limitation of passage number and difficulty of obtaining human intestinal tissue samples.
-Moreover, ELCs seem to be a better model with respect to the widely used Caco-2 cells, since the drug transporter expression levels and carrier-mediated drug permeability in Caco-2 are different from those of the human duodenum and the expression level of CYP3A4 is quite low.
+Intestinal drug transporter peptide transporter 1 was also increased by PD98059, 5-aza-29- deoxycytidine, and A-83-01.
+With this work, the authors created a model of enterocytes that is definitely more useful than primary cells given their poor viability, short life span, limitation of passage number, and difficulty in obtaining human intestinal tissue samples.
+Moreover, ELCs seem to be a better model with respect to the widely used Caco-2 cells, since the drug transporter expression levels and carrier-mediated drug permeability in Caco-2 are different from those of the human duodenum, and the expression level of CYP3A4 is quite low.

-A similar work was performed by Ozawa et al[45], who generated an ELCs monolayer characterized by drug absorption and metabolism functions.
-These authors[45] analyzed the barrier formation capacity of the obtained monolayer, measuring the transendothelial electrical resistance (TEER).
-By this test, authors found that the ELCs monolayers have a weaker barrier function than the Caco-2 cell monolayers.
-Importantly, it is known that the TEER values in Caco-2 cell monolayers are higher than those in the small intestine.
-Therefore, authors concluded that the ELCs monolayers might be a more suitable in vitro model for evaluating the absorption of hydrophilic drugs than the Caco-2 cell monolayers.
-Overall, these studies lay the basis to ECLs models to be exploited for drug absorption, metabolism and ADRs studies.
+A similar work was performed by Ozawa et al[45], who generated an ELC monolayer characterized by drug absorption and metabolism functions.
+The authors[45] analyzed the barrier formation capacity of the obtained monolayer, measuring the transendothelial electrical resistance (TEER).
+By this test, the authors found that the ELC monolayers have a weaker barrier function than Caco-2 cell monolayers.
+Importantly, it is known that TEER values in Caco-2 cell monolayers are higher than those in the small intestine.
+Therefore, the authors concluded that the ELC monolayers might be a more suitable in vitro model for evaluating the absorption of hydrophilic drugs than Caco-2 cell monolayers.
+Overall, these studies provide a basis for exploiting ECL models to study drug absorption, metabolism, and ADRs.